Megan Williamson featured on Design*Sponge

 The show includes fifteen landscape oil paintings of Chicago locales painted in the tradition of en plein aire, a practice which is not commonplace in urban settings, particularly surrounding the nooks Williamson frequents.
 Lines of manmade versus nature intersect as physical paint on the canvas leaving the viewer with impressions of converging themes.
 Williamson's work reflects a heavy sensibility in Fauve, abstraction and expressionist forms, training she credits her professor Nick Carone with." -- Yen Azzaro

 THE ARTS PALETTE STUDIO VISIT

-Some of Megan's piece can be seen at The Arts Palette, an arts club comprised of venerable Chicago artists.
+Some of Megan's piece can be seen at White Color Productions, an arts club comprised of venerable Chicago artists.

 ARTIST'S STATEMENT -- TENSES OF LANDSCAPE, 2012